 We also knew enough about each other to be aware that we lived in all corners of England and had no resources to do anything.
 To fund our ourselves we needed to be a legally registered charity.

-The option of wearing a tutu and singing "God Save the Queen" seemed to be the much better alternative!
+Serious consideration of the "Tutu option" now seemed to be the much better alternative!

 Hurry up and wait